JamesGames/digital-rain/README.md

 * "Documents and Settings\{your-username}\.m2" on Windows

-On a successful build you should find a directory named target within the directory you cloned the project to, and within there you should find the built executable .jar file inside.
+On a successful build you should find a directory named target within the \digital-rain\ directory, and within there you should find the built executable .jar file inside.

 ## Credits